nickelkr/yfi/README.md

 **Description**

-YFi allows you to create and run queries against Yahoo's YQL datatables using a object oriented methodology.
+YFi allows you to create and run queries against Yahoo's YQL datatables.

 It is currently in the beginning stages and supports the following YQL statments:
   - select